 Expectations of participants in the NDSS DS-AMBASSADOR® Program:

-- Establish positive relationships with Elected Officials at the Federal, State and Local level.
+- Establish positive relationships with elected officials at the federal, state and local levels.

-- Build a network of grassroots advocates within their state and local area.
+- Build a network of grassroots advocates within their state and their local area.

 - Encourage local affiliates and advocates to support national legislative efforts that are beneficial to the Down syndrome community by making calls, sending e-mails and meeting with elected officials at critical points in time.

 - Gather input from local affiliates and advocates regarding NDSS’ advocacy efforts, programs, and key initiatives.

 - Partner with NDSS on special assignments to advance the organization’s advocacy efforts.